The Science of Grilled Pizza

 Let's get some things straight right at the top:

-2) A great pizza is incredibly easy to make from scratch at home, even the dough, whether you cook it outdoors or in, but beware, once you get the hang of it, you'll never be satisfied with eating pizza in a restaurant again.
+2) A great pizza is incredibly easy to make from scratch at home, even the dough, whether you cook it outdoors or in your oven, but beware, once you get the hang of it, you'll never be satisfied with eating pizza in a restaurant again.
 It has happened to me.
 Don't bother asking me if I want to go get some za.

-3) Grilled pizza comes closer to the brick oven pizza (shown below) than anything you can do indoors, and it beats the snot out of the stuff that arrives steamed and soggy in the cardboard box.
+3) Pizza from the grill comes close to brick oven pizza, and it beats the snot out of the stuff that arrives steamed and soggy in the cardboard box.
 The heat and hint of smoke from the grill elevate grilled pizza into the stratosphere.
 I'll show you how (with a lot of help from my Italian-American wife, the resident pizza maker).

-4) To make grilled pizza you do not have to cook the dough on both sides before you add toppings.
-You can do it the way they do in the best restaurants.
-Make the dough, top it, and bake it, but you have to set up the grill properly.
+4) To make pizza on the grill you do not have to cook the dough on both sides before you add toppings as many cookbooks instruct.
+You can do it the way they do in the best restaurants: Make the dough, top it, and bake it.

 About the dough

 The dough is the canvas upon which pizza is painted.
 It should not dominate the toppings, but it should not be innocuous.
 There are many different styles of pizza determined mainly by the dough, not the toppings.
 Once you have a dough, then the topping options are limitless.
 Click here for more on the different styles of pizza.

 The two most important doughs are Neapolitan and Roman.
 Find a smooth work surface.
 Marble, granite, and quartz are best because they are smooth and cold, but laminate is just fine.

 Neapolitan couldn't be simpler: Flour, water, yeast, and salt.
 Here's how to make a very good no-knead Neapolitan dough.